NREL/tyche/docs/cheat-sheet.rst

 Quick Start Guide
 =================
-**To begin the quick start guide, it needs to explain what Tyche is, what it does, and why this is of value to the user.
-Expand this to a full explanation**

 The purpose of this quick start guide is to allow a new user to set up their first R&D decision context using Tyche, and to provide some examples of using Tyche for decision support analyses.